Agoric/documentation/main/ertp/guide/README.md

 of 5 Quatloos.

-Things end up with your Quatloos `purse` having 2 Quatloos (7 - 5), Alice's Quatloos `purse` having 5 more Quatloos in it, and the 5 Quatloos `payment` burned when the transfer happened.
+Things end up with your Quatloos `purse` having 2 Quatloos (7 - 5), Alice's Quatloos `purse` having 5 more Quatloos in it, and the 5 Quatloos `payment` deleted when the transfer happened.

 The [`E()` notation](https://agoric.com/documentation/distributed-programming.html#communicating-with-remote-objects-using-e)
 is a local "bridge" function that lets you invoke methods on remote objects.
 It takes a local